mirayashi/rpc3/README.md

 - The client is notified that a **response is available**, from there they can get the CID and download the content from IPFS

+## Remarks

+- The consensus step is certainly the most critical part of this process, and that is the very thing that is not achievable with a blockchain without privacy capabilities.
+Indeed, the results submitted must be kept private in order to have servers compute the results themselves and not steal other's work.
+It doesn't prevent cases where many servers cooperate and "share" results between each other (also known as Sybil attacks), but this can be mitigated for example with a staking mechanism for servers to be able to participate.
+The use of a privacy-enabled blockchain also makes it possible to have end-to-end encryption so user data remains encrypted in both request/response payloads and application state.
-Note that sending commands through this whole process is only useful if the client needs to perform an operation that modifies application state.
+- Sending commands under this architecture is only useful if the client needs to perform an operation that modifies application state.
 For read-only queries, the client is expected to download the application state from IPFS and query the data themselves.
 This is a similar problem that we have with blockchains, where the client needs to download the blockchain by self-running a node in order to query data without relying on a third party.
-So just like blockchains, it would be possible to have intermediates that act as a gateway for clients to query data in a more convenient way.
+So just like blockchains, it would be totally possible to have intermediates that act as a gateway for clients to query data in a more convenient way.

-Since servers run code that is written in usual languages, they are technically allowed to call external services through HTTP-based APIs for example.
+- Since servers run code that is written in usual languages, they are technically allowed to call external web2 services through HTTP-based APIs for example.
 This gives the developer the responsibility not to create side-effects or rely on potentially non-deterministic sources, on the other hand this has the huge benefit of removing the need for oracles.
-After all, this whole architecture is pretty similar to how oracle protocols work.
+  After all, this whole architecture is pretty similar to how most oracle protocols work.

 ## Scope and project contents